Stepping Into Uncertainty: Mohammed Zaqout’s Transformative Journey in Canada

 Together, we will embark on an enriching journey of growth and awareness with open hearts and minds.

-This certificate program consists of nine modules and is delivered via a hybrid in-person and remote learning setting.
+This certificate program consists of nine modules delivered primarily online with some in-person learning.

-You will share a virtual classroom with up to twenty other learners in weekly sessions over four-months.
+You will share a virtual classroom with up to 20 other learners in weekly sessions over four months.

 Modules: